elainexliu/elainexliu.github.io/index.md

 I'm a student at MIT studying EECS from Charlotte, NC.

 I'm passionate about doing cool things that make people feel good.
 Specifically, I'm interested in IoT/embedded systems, AI/computer vision, wearables, and BCI for health and consumer applications.
-I also love think a lot about ethics, political philosophy, improv, playgrounds (or the lack thereof for adults), and [other stuff](https://elainexliu.github.io/writing.html).
+I also love improv, art, ethics, political philosophy, and [other stuff](https://elainexliu.github.io/writing.html).

 ## now

-- Scheming and Brewing in health
+- Scheming and Brewing
 - Researching conformable drug delivery methods @ Conformable Decoders in the Media Lab
 - Venture Partner at Contrary